Master of Clinical Psychiatry and Global Mental Health

 2. Global and Ethical Perspectives

-Reflect on how cultural, systemic, or cross-contextual factors have informed your understanding of mental health care.
-How do you integrate person-centered, ethical, and trauma-informed principles into your work or studies?
+Explain how cultural, systemic, or cross-contextual factors shape your understanding of mental health care, and how you apply person-centered, ethical, and trauma-informed principles in your work or studies.

 3. Program Fit and Future Goals

-Why have you chosen this program?
-Describe how it aligns with your academic, clinical, or research interests and how you hope to make an impact within the program and your community, locally or globally.
+Outline why you selected this program, how it supports your academic, clinical, or research goals, and how you hope to contribute to the program and your community locally or globally.

 4. Scholarship Consideration (Optional)